su518/trail/README.md

 # trail
 ## Editing the file
-There is markdown filein this repository.
+There is markdown file in this repository.